Aidan14/get-living-hosts/README.md

 `CHECK_TIMEOUT`: Adjust the timeout for the HTTP/HTTPS request checks (in seconds).
 This can greatly reduce the time the script takes to complete.

+`PROTOCOLS`: Remove the **_http_** protocol if you are sure that all the hosts are using https.
+This should half the time it takes to complete the process.

 `options.add_argument('--headless')`: Comment it if you want to view the browser during execution.